An All-Star shooting showdown: Stephen Curry vs. Sabrina Ionescu is happening - WTOP News

 “I think I’ve got to challenge her,” Curry told Podziemski.

 Ionescu responded on social media: “Let’s getttttt it!!
 See ya at the 3 pt line.”
-In fact, she technically initiated the challenge: Ionescu posed for a photo imitating Curry’s famous lights-out pose while holding her trophy at the WNBA All-Star event and raised the possibility of a matchup happening.
+In fact, she technically initiated the challenge: Ionescu posed for a photo imitating Curry’s famous lights-out pose while holding her trophy at the WNBA All-Star event and raised the possibility of a matchup.

 The NBA was more than happy to make it happen.